Do you know how to be happy?

 I was sitting at a tea shop with a very close friend of mine.
 We used to meet everyday after work, and have dinner together, followed by endless cups of tea.
 During those evenings, we often swapped notes about everything that was happening with us.

-In the course of one of those conversations that I got a key insight.
+In the course of one of those conversations I got a key insight.
 It’s this: my happiness is directly affected only by my opinion of myself.
 It was true that other people’s opinions affected my happiness.
 But only because I allowed those opinions to affect my own opinion about myself.
 This gave me a handle on an important aspect of my happiness.
 And it’s made a huge difference to the way I feel about myself.

 In this way, I’m the most important person in my life, the person I must be most careful to impress.
 This was,for me, the beginning of assertiveness, which is foundational to happiness.